 Information about subscriptions and orders is available from firstname.lastname@example.org.
 Readers interested in browsing and purchasing individual articles may visit the journal’s online site, at http://brepols.metapress.com.

-The editors are pleased to announce the inaugural competition for the SAIMS/TMJ Essay Prize.
-The deadline for this is 1 May 2013.
+The competition will be held again in 2014 (deadline to be announced)..
 The rules of the competition are available here as a pdf file.
 As you will see, it is a requirement to submit an entry with a completed cover sheet, which is available here, in MS Word .doc format.